-In case you aren't quite familiar with the work of Nick Kroll, he has been on tons of popular TV shows like "The League", "Community", "Parks and Recreation", "Reno 911″ and many more.
-He's also starred in a bunch of high profile movies like "Date Night", "Get Him to the Greek" and "I Love You, Man".
-The only major black spot on Nick's acting resume is when he starred on the wildly unpopular short-lived "Cavemen" TV show that was based on the the Geico commercials (although I'm told Kroll was actually pretty funny on the show).
-Fortunately Nick did not let a setback like Cavemen hold him back from achieving success and fame in Hollywood.
+In case you aren't quite familiar with the work of Nick Kroll, he has been on tons of popular TV shows like "The League", "Community", "Parks and Recreation", "Reno 911", and many more.
+He has also starred in a bunch of high profile movies like "Date Night", "Get Him to the Greek", and "I Love You, Man".
+The only major black spot on Nick's acting resume is when he starred on the wildly unpopular short-lived "Cavemen" TV show that was based on the Geico commercials (although I'm told Kroll was actually pretty funny on the show).
+Fortunately, Nick did not let a setback like Cavemen hold him back from achieving success and fame in Hollywood.

-Nick grew up in the upscale NYC suburb of Westchester County, NY and went to elite private high schools before attending Georgetown University in Washington, DC, where he graduated in 2001.
+Nick grew up in the upscale NYC suburb of Westchester County, NY, and went to elite private high schools before attending Georgetown University in Washington, DC, where he graduated in 2001.
 After college, Nick landed a dream job as a contributing writer for Chappelle's Show.
 Nick's writing partner at the time was fellow Georgetown alum, John Mulaney who would eventually go write for Saturday Night Live and co-create the character "Stefon" with Bill Hader.
-Today Nick stars in his very own comedy series called "Kroll Show" which airs Wednesday nights at 10:30 on Comedy Central.
+Today, Nick stars in his very own comedy series called "Kroll Show" which airs Tuesday nights at 10:30 on Comedy Central.

 After cashing out of Kroll, Inc and watching the world economy crash in 2008, Jules launched two new firms aimed at protecting big financial institutions and individuals.
 The first new firm is called Kroll Bond Rating Agency (KBRA) and the second is K2 Intelligence, both were founded in 2009.
-KBRA was founded in reaction to the embarrassing job prevailing bond rating agencies like Moody's and S&P performed prior to the 2008 crash when companies like AIG and Bear Stears were given A+ credit scores just weeks before going under.
-K2 Intelligence, which is run by Nick's brother Jeremy, is a consulting firm that uses cutting edge technology to fight corruption, cyber threats and money laundering.
+KBRA was founded in reaction to the embarrassing job prevailing bond rating agencies like Moody's and S&P performed prior to the 2008 crash when companies like AIG and Bear Stearns were given A+ credit scores just weeks before going under.
+K2 Intelligence, which is run by Nick's brother Jeremy Kroll, is a consulting firm that uses cutting edge technology to fight corruption, cyber threats, and money laundering.

 Needless to say, Nick has quite a family name to live up to but he seems to be doing a pretty good job so far.
 Hopefully the "Kroll Show" will be a big hit and make his billionaire dad proud!
 Also, good job following your dreams and trying to make something of yourself, Nick.
-You had every opportunity and right to become a lazy, annoying, douchey…Rich Dick.
+You had every opportunity and right to become a lazy, annoying, douchey…Rich Dick just like Aspen Bruckheimer.